Muddy’s insider guide to Devon

 Get on the water

 If you’re toddling round with littlies and desperate to stretch your legs there are over 150 miles of National Cycle Network running through the county and you can hire bikes for the day along the trailer-friendly and mostly traffic-free 11 miles of the Granite Way, which links Okehampton and Lydford on the edge of Dartmoor.
-Just a short detour off the Way at Sourton Lake Muddy-approved Bearslake Inn are running a takeaway chippy on Friday and Saturday evenings.
+Just a short detour off the Way at Sourton Lake Muddy-approved Bearslake Inn have a huge beer garden with space for the kids to roam.

-There are zoos at Paignton and Dartmoor Zoo at Sparkeswell and Muddy’s local, the bijou Shaldon Zoo.
-After you’ve ogled their noisy lemurs, grab a bite from award-winning eco caff Ode and head down the spooky Smugglers Tunnel to Ness Cove.
-It’s a secluded local’s beach (but no loos).
-We also love Donkey Sanctuary for cute rescue donks (free to visit but donations welcome), saved from around the globe – they’re so friendly you can stroke their furry noses over the fence.
+The 80-acre zoo at Paignton is the biggest while Dartmoor Zoo at Sparkeswell is the one that featured in the Hollywood movie We Made a Zoo.
+Muddy’s local, the bijou Shaldon Zoo is small and quirky and after you’ve ogled their noisy lemurs, you can grab a bite from award-winning eco caff Ode and head down the spooky Smugglers Tunnel to Ness Cove.
+It’s a secluded local’s beach (no loos but you can find them up next to The Ness at the entrance to the tunnel).
+We also love Donkey Sanctuary (above) for cute rescue donks (free to visit but donations welcome), saved from around the globe – they’re so friendly you can stroke their furry noses over the fence.

-Want to see dolphins, porpoise and seals?
-It’s not guaranteed, but Teignmouth’s new Devon Sea Safari is getting kudos for its wildlife-finding prowess – cue lots of happy locals.
+Want to see dolphins, porpoise and seals on a fast rib ride?
+It’s not guaranteed, but Rob of Teignmouth’s Devon Sea Safari is getting kudos for his wildlife-finding prowess – cue lots of happy locals.

 Every day’s a school day at Morwhellam Quay.
-This 200 year-old working mine and once the busiest port in Britain is where BBC’s Edwardian Farmwas filmed, where you can take an underground train to the copper mine and dress up (and bake) like a Victorian.
-The Muddy kids rate the prehistoric caves at Kents Cavern near Torquay – the best bit is when they turn out the lights so you can see what ‘being in the dark’ really means.
+This 200 year-old working mine and once the busiest port in Britain is where BBC’s Edwardian Farm was filmed, where you can take an underground train to the copper mine and dress up (and bake) like a Victorian.
+The Muddy kids rate the prehistoric caves at Kents Cavern (above) near Torquay – the best bit is when they turn out the lights so you can see what ‘being in the dark’ really means and new for 2021 are their evening tours to help beat the crowds.

 In North Devon’s surfer paradise, you’re spoilt for choice: the dune-backed beaches at Croyde, or Woolacombe or the gentler Saunton Sands (above) – all large sandy beaches with good waves and rock pools.
-Off the beaten track, locals love Putsborough between Croyde and Woolacombe, and if you don’t mind a bit of walk and climb down the beach, the secluded Bucks Mill or Lee Bay.
+Off the beaten track, locals love Putsborough between Croyde and Woolacombe, and if you don’t mind a bit of walk and climb down the beach, the secluded Bucks Mill, Combe Martin or Lee Bay.

 Among South Devon’s 50 beaches, family-friendly faves include the golden sands of Bantham (good for surfers) which has all the facilities you need but big enough to spread a socially-distanced towel and you can take a SUP or surf lesson here too.
-Beautiful Blackpool Sands has the added bonus of the fab Venus Café, and Muddy loves a swim (in a wetsuit of course) at gentle Hope Cove (above) – no steps to climb and three good eateries to warm up in afterwards.
+Beautiful Blackpool Sands has the added bonus of the fab Venus Café, and Muddy loves a swim at gentle Hope Cove (above) – no steps to climb and three good eateries to warm up in afterwards.

 Beer (the South Devon village not the bevy, above) on the Jurassic Coast could easily be in our Unmissables section, for its working fishing boats seen in many an insta-feed.
-Some good galleries too.
+Some great galleries for a mooch too.

 Not only do we have Dartmoor’s granite tors, and the highest point in England and Wales, High Willhays, if you’re feeling energetic, the jagged cliffs at Hartland in North Devon are fascinating thanks to a prehistoric underground surge which pushed the strata on its end.
 To the north east is moonscape of the Valley of Rocks, with its feral goats and occasional open air theatre.
 And don’t forget, one-third of Exmoor is in Devon (the rest is Somerset) where unlike Dartmoor, you have the bonus of a stonking coastline, as well as roaming deer and birdlife so twitchers, pack your binoculars.

-You can’t get more woodsy and atmospheric than Wistman’s Wood, filled with ancient stunted oak trees and moss-covered boulders.
+You can’t get more woodsy and atmospheric than Wistman’s Wood on Dartmoor filled with ancient stunted oak trees and moss-covered boulders – but please don’t sit/walk/jump on them even for a pic – the moss takes aeons to grow and sadly it’s taken a beasting from visitors lately.

 For folklore, head to Dartmoor and Kitty Jay’s grave, the 19th century burial site of a young woman who committed suicide after being betrayed by her lover – whenever you go there are always fresh flowers there.
 And while you’re on the moors, how about a guided llama walk?
 They’re great walking companions and, bonus – they can carry your cream tea while you hear about the history and landscape of the moors from your tour guide.

 Totnes is offbeat in all the right ways – eco-friendly, and so independent up until recently it had its own currency.
-It’s chocka with indie boutiques and brilliant homewares shops which – hallelujah! – are open again at last.
-Go, go, go!
+It’s chocka with indie boutiques and brilliant homewares shops, and a great Saturday market where you can scoff excellent street food (hello World Food!) and shop new and vintage clothes, amazing art, vintage bits, a fair bit of tie-dye and more.
+Go!

 Words: Lisa Buckland, Editor, Muddy Stilettos Devon